Equity, Diversity & Inclusion

 • Creating contextual questions in our application, and accounting for these in assessments.

-• Collecting more contextual and widening participation data, for monitoring and review.
+• Collecting more contextual and widening participation data, for monitoring, review and policy change.

 • Changing our application form to make it accessible and easier to navigate.

-• Providing clear guidance on how to complete the application form.
+• Providing clearer, detailed guidance on how to complete the application form.

-• Creating mechanisms to ensure that ring-fenced awards are offered onlly to applicants who meet the high, rigorous MRC LID standards required of all award holders.
+• Creating mechanisms to ensure that ring-fenced awards are offered only to applicants who meet the high, rigorous MRC LID standards required of all award holders.

 • Sharing comprehensive interview hints and tips.